Plokks/UserScriptCollection/README.md

 # UserScriptCollection
-A Collection of my custom user scripts (for use in tampermonkey)
+A collection of my custom user scripts (for use in tampermonkey)